aeither/linea-companion/README.md

 # Linea Companion

 - [Go to Telegram](https://t.me/LineaCompanionBot)
-- To try out, please follow the the instructions to run the Telegram Bot locally as there are still some issues with the live bot, currently confronting with Consensys Team on Discord.
+- To test, follow the instructions to run the Telegram Bot locally.
+Live bot has issues, addressing with Consensys Team on Discord.

 ## Instruction

-Create `.env` file and add INFURA_KEY from infura dashboard linea testnet.
-BOT_TOKEN from Telegram BotFather Bot.
+Generate a `.env` file and include `INFURA_KEY` from your Infura dashboard's Linea testnet section, as well as `BOT_TOKEN` obtained from Telegram's BotFather.

-Run the following commands in the terminal.
+Execute the subsequent commands in your terminal.

 ```bash
 pnpm install